cindyward1/survey_AR/README.md

 * ./lib/chosen\_response.rb (the Ruby implementation of the ChosenResponse class)
 * ./lib/question.rb (the Ruby implementation of the Question class)
 * ./lib/response.rb (the Ruby implementation of the Response class)
-* ./lib/survey.rb (the Ruby implementation of the Survey class)
 * ./lib/survey\_designer.rb (the Ruby implementation of the SurveyDesigner class)
 * ./lib/survey\_taker.rb (the Ruby implementation of the SurveyTaker class)
+* ./lib/survey.rb (the Ruby implementation of the Survey class)
 * ./lib/taken\_survey.rb (the Ruby implementation of the TakenSurvey class)
 * ./spec/chosen\_response\_spec.rb (the Ruby implementation of the ChosenResponse class)
 * ./spec/question\_spec.rb (the Ruby implementation of the Question class)
 * ./spec/response\_spec.rb (the Ruby implementation of the Response class)
+* ./spec/spec\_helper.rb (utility code for opening database, loading required files, etc.)
+* ./spec/survey\_designer\_spec.rb (the Ruby implementation of the SurveyDesigner class)
 * ./spec/survey\_spec.rb (the Ruby implementation of the Survey class)
-* ./spec/survey\_designer\_spec.rb (the Ruby implementation of the SurveyDesigner class)
 * ./spec/survey\_taker\_spec.rb (the Ruby implementation of the SurveyTaker class)
 * ./spec/taken\_survey\_spec.rb (the Ruby implementation of the TakenSurvey class)

 ## Requirements for execution:
 * [The Ruby language interpreter](https://www.ruby-lang.org/en/downloads/) must be installed.
 Please use version 2.1.2.

 * [git clone](http://github.com/) the image available at http://github.com/cindyward1/survey\_AR, which will create a survey\_AR directory with db, lib and spec subdirectories.

 * [Homebrew](http://brew.sh/) is a package installer for Apple computers.
-To install homebrew, enter the following at a terminal application prompt **$: ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"**
+To install homebrew, enter the following at a terminal application prompt **$: ruby -e "$(curl -fsSL 'https://raw.github.com/Homebrew/homebrew/go/install')"**

 * [PostgreSQL](http://http://www.postgresql.org/) is a SQL database package.
 To install PostgreSQL on an Apple computer, enter the following at a terminal application prompt **$: brew install postgres** .
 To configure PostgreSQL, enter the following commands at a terminal application prompt $:
  * **$: echo "export PGDATA=/usr/local/var/postgres" >> ~/.bash\_profile**
  * **$: echo "export PGHOST=/tmp" >> ~/.bash\_profile**
  * **$: source ~/.bash\_profile**